 At the end of the month, a week before the end of school, Steve received a letter from Tess.

 Sethis doesn’t torture Megaera like he does Stefan.
 He throws her in a cell, but doesn’t chain her up.
-He brings her plenty of food and water.
+After leaving her to stew for an hour, he brings her food and water.
 He sits down with her and folds his hands, and then tells her about how he’ll use the Mind Maze to drive Stefan to despair.
-“When that’s done,” he said.
+“When that’s done,” he says.
 “I’ll kill him.”
 He says he should disfigure, degrade, and then kill Megaera, because that’s what his mother would do.
 He seems doubtful, though, like he can’t get up the nerve.

 Megaera tells him he could just let her go.